aaronpowell/aaronpowell.github.io/src/documents/posts/2012-08-20-xaml-by-a-web-guy.html.md

 ---
 A few weeks ago a new project came up at work which I moved onto, a project which is XAML based.
 More specifically Windows 8 XAML and having built a Windows 8 app using HTML and JavaScript I was keen to give it a crack.

 Now I'm very much a web guy.
 If you read my blog you'll know that I spend more time blogging about JavaScript than anything else.
-But in an effort to be a better developer I thought it was worthwhile diving into the other kind of angled brackets and give this thing ago and I want to share some thoughts of mine having spent two weeks doing XAML development.
+But in an effort to be a better developer I thought it was worthwhile diving into the other kind of angled brackets and give this thing ago and I want to share some thoughts of mine having spent two weeks doing XAML development (for the record this isn't the first time I've looked at XAML, I looked at it back in about early 2010, did some playing with XAML 1.0, I even own a book on it, but I never got very far :P).

 ## XAML is verbose